rewgs/open-stage-control-ts/resources/docs/docs/midi/midi-messages.md

 ----

-#### `/sysex msg v1 .. vN`
+#### `/sysex msg`

 System exclusive message.

 - `msg`: hexadecimal sysex data string of the form `f0 ... f7`.

-You may include placeholders of the form `nn` which will be replaced by `v1, .., vN` respectively.
-- `v1, .., vN`: values encoded as hexadecimal data strings to include in `msg`.
-Most probably, you will need to sepcify a [custom module](/docs/custom-module/) in order to convert numeric widget values into the required hexadecimal format.
-In general, this conversion will be different for each manufacturer / device.
+Other system messages may be sent (midi time code for example: `f1 <mtc value>`).
+Instead of a single hexadecimal string, arguments can be separated and defined either as hexadecimal bytes or as integers.
+When received, system messages are always formatted as a single hexadecimal string.

 ----